-The Fund has not early adopted any amendments, new standards and interpretations which are not yet effective for the current accounting period.
 The Fund is in the process of making an assessment of what the impact of these amendments, new standards and interpretations is expected to be in the period of initial adoption.
 So far, it has concluded that the adoption of them is unlikely to have a significant impact on the financial statements.